Who decides what’s transphobic?

 Guilty of harm by neglect

 But maybe I’m wrong.
 Maybe I’m the one interpreting the AHA uncharitably.
-Perhaps they do concede that Dawkins didn’t mean any accusation, but they think that his tweets are still harmful because it will inevitably be interpreted like this by most, which is hurtful for trans people and fuels conservative narratives that further harm them.
+Perhaps they do concede that Dawkins didn’t mean to accuse, but they think that his tweets are still harmful because it will inevitably be interpreted like this by most, which is hurtful for trans people and fuels conservative narratives that further harm them.
 In that case, their argument would be that no matter what Dawkins meant in his heart, his reckless use of language causes so much harm that he must be held accountable for his negligent behavior.
 But is it really true that most people would interpret Dawkins like this?
 And by framing their own interpretation as a statement of fact, isn’t the AHA actually encouraging other people to interpret it as hurtful, and actually causing harm themselves in a self-fulfilling prophecy?

 Guilty of potential harm by neglect